cul/omniauth-cul/README.md

    2. `rails generate devise User`
    3. `rails db:migrate`
 3. Add gem `omniauth` (~> 2.1) to your Gemfile.
+4. Add the gem `omniauth-rails_csrf_protection` to your Gemfile ('~> 2.0').
-4. Add this gem, 'omniauth-cul', to your Gemfile.
+5. Add this gem, 'omniauth-cul', to your Gemfile.
 (This gem has only been tested with omniauth 2.x.)
-5. Run `bundle install`.
+6. Run `bundle install`.
-6. This gem offers two Omniauth providers:
+7. This gem offers two Omniauth providers:
    - `:columbia_cas` - For logging in with a Columbia UNI
    - `:developer_uid` - For logging in as a user with a specific uid (IMPORTANT: only enable this in a development environment!)